-Specify the pin separator used in the SDC file.
-It can be either ':' or '/'.
+-scenario scenario name Specify the scenario to write.
+By default the current scenario is used. -pin_separator sep Specify the pin separator used in the SDC file.
+It can be either ':' or '/'. file name Specify the SDC file name.

-file name

-Specify the SDC file name.

-The following script merges two SDC files and writes the result into a third SDC file:
+The following script merges two SDC files and writes the result into a third SDC file: read_sdc first.sdc read_sdc -add second.sdc write_sdc merged.sdc read_sdc, set_current_scenario VERIFYTIMING (SmartFusion2 and IGLOO2)

-'''

-read_sdc first.sdc

-read_sdc -add second.sdc

-write_sdc merged.sdc

-'''

-'''

-read_sdc, set_current_scenario

-VERIFYTIMING (SmartFusion2, IGLOO2, RTG4, )

-'''